Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Sunday's over/under is 14.3 points higher than the combined 32.2 PPG average of the two teams.
+- The combined points per game average of the two teams, 32.2, is 14.3 points fewer than Sunday's over/under.

-- The 59.2 points per game these two squads have allowed to opponents this season are 12.7 more than the 46.5 total in this contest.
+- The 59.2 points per game these two squads have allowed to opponents this season are 12.7 more than the 46.5 over/under in this contest.

-- The average total in Dolphins games this season is 46.1, 0.4 points fewer than Sunday's total of 46.5.
+- The Dolphins and their opponents score an average of 46.1 points per game, 0.4 fewer than Sunday's total.

-- The 45.2 PPG average total in Texans games this season is 1.3 points fewer than this game's over/under.
+- The 46.5 over/under in this game is 1.3 points above the 45.2 average total in Texans games this season.

 Dolphins stats and trends

-- Miami's games this year have hit the over four times in eight opportunities (50%).
+- Miami's games this year have hit the over on four of eight set point totals (50%).

-- This year, the Dolphins have turned the ball over 13 times, four more than the Texans' takeaways (9).
+- The Dolphins have turned the ball over four more times (13 total) than the Texans have forced a turnover (9) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Texans.